 And I say more devils than angels in New Haven, behind the wheel at least.
 Long orange lights assume Angels (the intent to stop at some point).
 Red light cameras are for the devils.

-The likely problem is that the state will time the yellows for the posted speed limit, NOT for the actual 85th percentile approach speeds.
+For streever: The likely problem is that the state will time the yellows for the posted speed limit, NOT for the actual 85th percentile approach speeds.
 Since most posted limits are 5 to 15 mph below their safety-optimum levels, this times the yellows from about 0.4 to 1.5 seconds too short for the ACTUAL approach speeds.
 This is exactly how the scam works in Florida where it is specifically allowed to time the yellows for the posted limits, regardless of how under-posted and unrealistic they are.
 Jim Walker, NMA

 So now we’ve entered the Bizarro world in which, according to Mr. Walker and the National Motorists’ Association, holding drivers accountable to posted speed limits is a ‘scam’.